 During my program tenure, several times I used to feel like I was the only one in the class who was not understanding the concepts.
 If a question was answered in the class I used to get the solution.
 But when I saw people asking their doubts in forums, I couldn't understand their point of view.

 I felt that I needed to know how they were thinking, people were a lot better than me in my batch.
-I felt if I couldn't do better in this batch then it would be very difficult for me to do good in any of the top company interviews.
+I felt if I couldn't do better in this batch then it would be very difficult for me to crack interviews at any of the top product based companies..

 So I started taking my classes more seriously and put extra efforts in understanding the concepts in depth, understanding the intuition behind the question and its solution.